eclipse-iceoryx/iceoryx2/examples/rust/event_based_communication/README.md

 user can then acquire the `EventId` from the `Listener`.
 Based on the value of the `EventId`, the user can identify the specific event that occurred and take appropriate action.

+## How to Run

+To see this in action, open two separate terminals and run the following
+commands:

 ### Terminal 1